attocash/docs/distribution.md

 # Distribution

 Atto is a decentralized cryptocurrency focused on providing fast, secure, and scalable transactions.
-The initial distribution of Atto tokens is designed to be fair and community-driven, encouraging widespread participation and network growth.
+The initial distribution of attos is designed to be fair and community-driven, encouraging widespread participation and network growth.

 ## Distribution Methods